Reno County, Kansas

 Reno County was organized in 1868, formerly a part of Marion County, by the Kansas Legislature in 1868, and it was named in honor of Major-General Jesse Lee Reno, who fought in the Civil War and died in the line of duty at the Battle of South Mountain in Maryland in 1862.
 However, it was not settled until three years later.

-The county’s surface is undulating prairie, in some places nearly level.
+The county’s surface is undulating prairie, and it is nearly level in some places.
 However, abundant drainage exists, including the Arkansas River, the Little Arkansas River, the north fork of the Ninnescah, Cow Creek, and their tributaries.
 These streams, with numerous smaller tributaries, are ever-flowing over gravelly bottoms.
 Numerous springs are found in all portions of the county, especially in the sandhills, where good water is always abundant.
 The valley of the Arkansas River has an average width of five miles, in some places spreading out to ten miles.

-The first settlers were not at that time within the confines of Reno County, as the boundary lines were subsequently changed in 1872 when Range 4 on the East and a tier of townships from Rice County on the north were added, while a large tract on the south was detached and given to the new county of Kingman.
+The first settlers were not within the confines of Reno County at that time, as the boundary lines were subsequently changed in 1872 when Range 4 on the East and a tier of townships from Rice County on the north were added, while a large tract on the south was detached and given to the new county of Kingman.

 Lewis M. Thomas, the first settler, located a claim in Little River Township in November 1870.
 The following month, he went to Lawrence, Kansas, to purchase provisions and, on his return, was accompanied by John Hunt, who moved to the Little Arkansas River Valley.
 At about the same time, J.H.D.
 Rosan came to the county, and early the following year, he located a ranch.
 He and his brother, Charles W. Rosan, and a man named Charles Street drove in a large herd of Texas cattle.
 They procured a surveyor from Salina and had their lands surveyed — the first in either Rice or Reno Counties.
 George W. Watson was located in the valley of Cow Creek in March 1871.
 Others followed in the next year, primarily settling in the northern and eastern parts of the county along the rivers.
 The early settlement included several Amish and Mennonites, still represented in the county.